revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 <!-- -   Support for Apple Music embed information. ([0.7.15](https://github.com/revoltchat/backend/releases/tag/20240805-1)) -->

 -   Various fixes for Apple Push Notifications and events. ([0.7.15](https://github.com/revoltchat/backend/releases/tag/20240805-1))
 -   Support for message pins has been added by Zomatree.
-This will likely find its way into clients in the near future. ([0.7.15](https://github.com/revoltchat/backend/releases/tag/20240805-1))
+This will likely find its way into clients shortly. ([0.7.15](https://github.com/revoltchat/backend/releases/tag/20240805-1))
 -   Created a new package [revolt-nodejs-bindings](https://www.npmjs.com/package/revolt-nodejs-bindings) intended for exposing procedure calls from the Revolt backend to various Node.js projects, notably the admin panel.

 ### ☁️ Migration to Backblaze B2